tdwg/ac/views/use-case-examples.md

 ## Background

-The [Views Controlled Vocabularies Task Group](https://github.com/tdwg/ac/tree/master/views) is collecting use cases to guide the development process of controlled vocabularies for the Audubon Core terms `ac:subjectOrientation` and `ac:subjectPart`.
+The [Views Controlled Vocabularies Task Group](https://github.com/tdwg/ac/tree/master/views) is collecting use cases to guide the development process of controlled vocabularies for the Audiovisual Core terms `ac:subjectOrientation` and `ac:subjectPart`.
 For reference, here are the definitions of the two terms:

 ---